OfficeDev/office-js-docs/reference/shared/office.context.auth.getAccessTokenAsync.md

 # auth.getAccessTokenAsync method
 Requests an authentication Token for the user currently signed into Office.

-> **Important:** This API currently works only in Excel, Outlook, PowerPoint, Word, and OneNote in [Office 2016 Preview](https://products.office.com/office-2016-preview).
->
-> In Outlook, this API is not supported if the add-in is loaded in an Outlook.com or Gmail mailbox.
+> **Important:** In Outlook, this API is not supported if the add-in is loaded in an Outlook.com or Gmail mailbox.

 ## Requirements